restezconnectes/send-pdf-for-contact-form-7/readme.txt

 == Upgrade Notice ==

 = 0.6.7 =
+* The PDF file is now in fillable mode
 * The PDF file recognize now the checkbox and radio fields

 == Changelog ==